-IMPORTANT NOTE: Starting the engine with the ECU override switch ON will not allow the engine to shut down properly using the Engine STOP Button.
+IMPORTANT NOTE: Starting the engine with the ECU override switch ON will not allow the engine to shut down properly using the Engine STOP/RESET Button.
 This must only be used when the engine is OFF.

-To access ECU override, put the controller in STOP mode and press the green START button.
-The top of the screen will read ECU OVERRIDE.
+See PowerZone® Gen Controller for location of the ECU override switch.
+This toggle switch powers up the ECU without having to start the engine.
+Use the ECU override switch to turn the ECU OFF.
 If the unit needs to be shut down immediately, use the emergency stop switch.
 See Emergency Stop Switch.